carleton-spacehogs/bioinformatics-carleton/pages/protocols/week5-2021-mapping.md

-# Week 4: Mapping with bowtie2
+# Week 6: Mapping with bowtie2

 #### 1. Log in to the remote server
-Log onto the Carleton VPN if you haven't already.
-Open up your Terminal window and ssh in to baross.
-If you're working synchronously, head over to gather.town and hang out at one of the tables.
+Boot your computer as a Mac and use the Terminal to ssh in to baross.

 ## Mapping with a toy dataset